xcart/xcart-docs/_pages/kb_en/general_setup/store_security/index.md

 SSL certificates secure the data in transit during checkout.
 This keeps your company and your customers protected from having financial or important information compromised by hackers.
 More information on how to redirect customers from HTTP to HTTPS you can get {% link "here" ref_httpredirect %}.

 ## Step 3.
-Keep the software up-to-date
+Keep the Software Up-to-date

 Perform regular X-Cart sofware {% link "upgrades" ref_pQQ1CLe1 %}.
 Automatic updates should be a standard practice not only to add new features to the store and update exising ones, but also to prevent new vulnerabilities to viruses and malware.

 ## Step 4.
-Limit staff access to the store back-end
+Limit Staff Access to the Store Back End

 X-Cart allows to set {% link "special user access permissions" ref_38HKdc1f %} for different staff members depending on the roles they are performing in your store.
 Make sure each staff member has his personal account in your store and does not not use the main root admin account.